Nearsoft/jobs/readme.md

 * Create scripts or process to automate development tasks
 * Provide status update reports on a timely manner.
 Through JIRA, email, or during meetings
 * Track time spent on tasks and projects on our time-tracking system

+## Success Coach
+⭐️

+### Role Definition

+* Follow up projects, making sure they are running smoothly.
+* Identify project risks and prevent them from happening.
+* Succession planning.
+* People allocation.
+* Elaborate client proposals, estimates, budgetary numbers, form teams.
+* Projects kickoff and clients onboarding.
+* Software development processes definition and software best practices evangelist.
+* Conflicts resolution.
+* Implement Agile methodology.
+* Helping the product owner maintain the product backlog in a way that ensures the project is well defined and the team can continually advance .
+* Helping the team to determine the definition of done for the product, with input from key stakeholders.
+* Coaching the team, within the agile principles, in order to deliver quality valuable features for their product.
+* Promoting self-organization within the team.
+* Helping the team to avoid or remove impediments to their progress, whether internal or external to the team.
+* Facilitating team milestone achievementevents to ensure regular progress.
+* Educating key stakeholders in the product on agile principles.
+* Assist with scaling Agile beyond the team to the program and portfolio.

+### Requirements

+* Software engineering background.
+* Proven communication skills.
+* Strong in technology, be able to provide technical advice to the team.
+* Proficient on  iterative development.
+* Proficiency in leadership, influencing, decision making.
+* Understand other processes and methodologies and can speak intelligently about them and leverage other techniques to provide value to a team/enterprise.
+* Proficient on software development processes and procedures.
+* Understand the value of commitments to delivery made by a development team.
+* Understand incremental delivery and the value of metrics
+* Understand backlog tracking, burndown metrics, velocity, and task definition
+* Familiarity with common Agile practices, and better development practices
+* Be able to manage multiple projects.
+* Someone who lives our values, understand Nearsoft vision and strategy.
+* Understand Nearsoft processes and business model.
+* People person.
+* 10++ years in the software industry, 5+ year of experience leading/coaching teams in agile software development.
+* Location: Hermosillo.
+* Travel to client offices.
+* Nice to have: Scrum or Kanban Management Experience

 ## Credit